emveleva/GameSpace/README.md

 If you exported your data as fixtures:

-`python manage.py loaddata genres.json`
+python manage.py loaddata genres.json
-`python manage.py loaddata platforms.json`
+python manage.py loaddata platforms.json

-Place these JSON files in the project root.

 ---

 ### Create a Superuser (Optional)

-`python manage.py createsuperuser`
+python manage.py createsuperuser

 Only required if using the Django admin panel.